MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/vector-search.md

 };

-// This snippet assumes searchVector is already provided, having been created using the embedding model of your choice. var searchResult = await collection.VectorizedSearchAsync(searchVector, vectorSearchOptions).ToListAsync();
+// This snippet assumes searchVector is already provided, having been created using the embedding model of your choice. var searchResult = await collection.VectorizedSearchAsync(searchVector, vectorSearchOptions).Results.ToListAsync();

 public sealed class Product
 {